Revision Love Course

 Before signing up for Revision Love, Kate was nervous about it.

-“But then, getting into the course I found that everybody was supportive.
-I wasn’t the little baby bird writer where everybody else was better than me and wouldn’t listen to the work that I was writing.
-That aspect of the community made me feel validated and that the work I am doing is valuable.
-I can hold onto that when I’m working by myself and know that there are other people struggling through the same kinds of revision issues that I’m having.”
+“But then, getting into the course I found that I wasn’t the little baby bird writer where everybody else was better than me and wouldn’t listen to the work that I was writing.
+Now I know that there are other people struggling through the same kinds of revision issues that I’m having.”